Health Insurance 101

 Health Benefits Insurance

-Health Benefit Insurance, or HBI for short, approaches health insurance coverage differently than major medical insurance.
+Limited Benefit Medical Indemnity Insurance, approaches health insurance coverage differently than major medical insurance.
 HBI plans often offer first dollar coverage, so instead of paying a percentage of a member’s health costs, they instead pay a benefit directly to the consumer if the consumer obtains a particular health service, such as seeing a doctor after for an illness

 Public Health Coverage